 Re:new Artisans are refugee women who have survived war, persecution, or political conflict and have resettled in the United States.
-Re:new currently offers free training to twelve refugee women and provides flexible employment to eight refugee women from different countries.
+Re:new provides free training and flexible employment to refugee women from different countries.
 Since our founding in 2009, Re:new has served over 140 refugee women from all over the world.

 Fatma has been at Re:new since 2009 when she enrolled in Re:new's first sewing class.
 She is known for her quality sewing skills, gentle character and caring nature.
 In addition to developing new handbag concepts for the store, Fatma is the studio manager and a mentor to the team of Artisans.